 |With V.P.
 Luis Gonzalez|

 |With long time friend,|

-The operation as successful as it was, left me with one vocal cord which was paralyzed during the procedure (I had no voice).
-My stomach replaced my esophagus and literally moved close to my left lung where it was not able to expand as needed after a busy and tiring day.
+The operation as successful as it was, left me with one paralyzed vocal cord during the procedure (I had no voice).
+My stomach replaced my esophagus and literally moved close to my left lung where it was not able to expand as needed to freely breathe after a tiring day.

 Well, to make the story short, I rehabilitated myself enough to walk but was having a tough time adjusting to my new and dilapidated body.
 I would never be the same.
 The smell of car fumes alone was having a effect on my ability to breathe and my lack of sleep because of my condition was taking a huge toll on my health and my family.